AKAwrite/ChaosGachaPlus/README.md

 ## Credit

 All original gacha content (abilities, items, familiars, traits, skills and their rarities/descriptions) and the core rarity-weighting algorithm were created by **Bronzdeck** for the original [Chaos Gacha](https://github.com/Bronzdeck/ChaosGacha) ([Patreon](https://patreon.com/BronzDeck)).
-ChaosGachaPlus is an unofficial, derivative work, shared under the same license with Bronzdeck's blessing to modify and redistribute.
+ChaosGachaPlus is an unofficial, derivative work, shared under the same license.
 Please support the original if you can.

 ## Status